311zzb/gitlet/gitlet-design.md

 Lastly, Gitlet will print a message to the console if any conflict is made.

+### Remote commands

+Commands related with remote repository requires reuse of existing code for the local repository.
+To fulfill this demand, static variables (such as `CWD`, or `GITLET_DIR`) in the Repository class are no longer final and will be assigned each time.
+That is, when executing commands on the local repository, static variables will be assigned normally;
+while executing commands on the remote repository, these static variables will be assigned according to the remote working directory, thus reuse the existing code to manipulating the remote repository.

+#### add and remove a remote

+This command only involved manipulation to the local repository (creating path reference to the remote repository).

+#### `push` command

 ## Persistence

 The directory structure looks like this: